Japan's Mitsui pays China to release seized ship-court

 Ties have worsened since China’s creation of an air defense identification zone over the East China Sea and Japanese Prime Minister Shinzo Abe’s December visit to the controversial Yasukuni Shrine honoring war criminals among Japan’s war dead.

-Additional reporting by Ben Blanchard in BEIJING and Tim Kelly in TOKYO; Writing by Aaron Sheldrick; Editing by Miral Fahmy and John Mair
+Reporting by Li Hui and Ben Blanchard in BEIJING and Osamu Tsukimori and Tim Kelly in TOKYO; Writing by Aaron Sheldrick; Editing by Miral Fahmy and John Mair